BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 5. Test login with a Gmail account that has two-factor authentication (2FA) enabled.

-6. Verify that the "Stay signed in" option works as expected on Gmail's login page.
+6. Verify that the “Stay signed in” option works as expected.

 7. Test the “Forgot password?” link for password recovery functionality.

-8. Test login using Google's "Sign in with Google" option (if available).
+8. Test login using Google’s “Sign in with Google” option (if applicable).

 9. Verify that the Gmail login page supports multiple languages.

-10. Test the login page's responsiveness on various devices (desktop, mobile, tablet).
+10. Test responsiveness across devices (desktop, mobile, tablet).

-11. Check for security features like CAPTCHA or anti-bot mechanisms.
+11. Check for security features such as CAPTCHA or anti-bot protection.

-12. Test the Gmail login page's performance during peak usage times.
+12. Test Gmail login performance during peak usage times.

 14. Test the login page’s behavior when JavaScript is disabled.

-15. Test the behavior of the "Create account" link for new Gmail account registration.
+15. Verify the behavior of the “Create account” link for new Gmail registrations.

 Read More: 100 Test Cases For Registration Page